nodeadmin/nodeadmin/README.md

 # NodeAdmin

-A fantastically elegant tool for MySQL and Node.js/Express management
+A fantastically elegant tool for MySQL and Node.js/Express management.

 ## Team